 Your surgeon will discuss with you what will happen before, during and after your procedure, and any pain you might have.
-This is your opportunity to understand what will happen, and you can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the procedure.
-This will help you to be informed, so you can give your consent for the procedure to go ahead, which you may be asked to do by signing a consent form.
+This is your opportunity to understand exactly what will happen.
+You might find it helpful to prepare some questions to ask about the risks, benefits and alternatives to the procedure.
+This will help you to inform yourself about the procedure so you can give your consent for it to go ahead.
+You will be asked to sign a consent form.

 Alternative treatments to resurface your skin include the following.